f-ferraro/PseudoEpic-bedmethyl/README.md

 # PseudoEpic-bedmethyl

 The following commands can be used to extract methylation data and reformat it for analysis in [EpigenCentral](https://epigen.ccm.sickkids.ca/), as described in:
-`Nanopore long-read sequencing for the critically ill facilitates ultrarapid diagnostics and urgent clinical decision making`, Smits et al., *Under revision*
+`Nanopore long-read sequencing for the critically ill facilitates ultrarapid diagnostics and urgent clinical decision making`, Smits D., Ferraro F., Drost M. et al., 2025 *Under revision*